 The district of Platrithia has been inhabited since ancient times, with a pause during the Middle Ages due to the presence of pirates causing the population to move to the mountains.
-What attracted people to reside in the area was the fertile land, plenty of water and the quick and easy access to the closer bays of Aphales and Frikes.
+What attracted people to the area was the fertile land, plenty of water and the quick and easy access to the closer bays of Aphales and Frikes.
 In the 16th century, people from the village of Exoghi moved down to Platrithia and cultivated the land.

 Sources: ITHACA Past and Present (Spiros Dendrinos Stathi Rafiopoulos, Loula Coutsouvelis)